Travel.State.Gov > Intercountry Adoption > Country Information > Benin Intercountry Adoption Information

-Exercise normal precautions in Benin.
+Exercise increased caution in Benin due to crime, kidnapping, terrorism, and maritime crime.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Benin:

-Please visit the Department of State’s Country Specific Information for more information on travelling to Benin and the U.S. Embassy Cotonou website for information on consular services.
+The Department of State will provide updated information, including information about the adoption process, on this website as it becomes available.
+Please visit the Benin country information page on travelling to Benin and the U.S. Embassy in Cotonou’s website for information on consular services.

 BENIN’S ADOPTION AUTHORITY:

 Ms. Lea Estelle HONFO AKPOVO

 President of the Central Authority for International Adoption